enkidevs/curriculum/csharp/csharp-core/intro-to-csharp/what-is-csharp.md

 Console.WriteLine("Together, they ate " + (spiderman + batman) + " pizzas!");
 ```

-> Do not worry if you do not understand the code, this is just an example to get you confortable with the syntax.
-We will dive deeper into it later on.
+> Do not worry if you don't understand the code, we will dive deeper into it later on.

 > 💬 Why are you interested in **C#**?
 >